code4it-dev/c4it-hugo/content/article/2024/111-code-coverage-must-not-be-the-target/index.md

 }
 ```

-Which then calls a Repository, omitted for brevity (it's just a bunch on items in a in-memory `List`).
+Finally, the Service calls the Repository, omitted for brevity (it's just a bunch of items in an in-memory `List`).

 I then created an NUnit test project to generate the unit tests, focusing on the `WeatherService`: